Quark-Gluon Plasma and Topological Quantum Fields Theory: General Features

+In this subsection, we discuss the physical interpretation of the effective gauge fields $a_{\mu}$ and $b_{\mu\nu}$.
+Unlike the 1-form gluonic fields defined at asymptotically free regime, in which a weakly coupled photon analogous interpretation can be directly borrowed.
+However, what is the gauge fields $a_{\mu}$, and even the 2-form $b_{\mu\nu}$ in the effective theory?

-As discussed in Section II, the topological action describes a hydrodynamic effective field theory for two types of topological fluids, the charge current and spin current.
-Here we have 1+6 continuity equations, one continuity equation for the charge current Eq.(\ref{eq:charge-current-conservation}) and 6 continuity equations for the spin currents Eq.(\ref{eq:spin-current-conservation}), In general, there is a relation connecting an energy-momentum tensor to the spin current in which $\delta x$ is an infinitesimal deviation from point $x$.
-Then the continuity equations for the spin current are given by Under the condition that the energy-momentum tensor is symmetric $T_{\mu\nu}=T_{\nu\mu}$, one can recognize that the 6 continuity equations for the spin currents naturally contain the 4 continuity equations for energy-momentum,
+As is discussed in Section II, the topological dominant effective field theory describes a hydrodynamic theory for two types of topological fluids, the charge current and spin current, without mentioning their microscopic origins.
+Here we have 1+6 continuity equations, one continuity equation for the charge current Eq.(\ref{eq:charge-current-conservation}) and 6 continuity equations for the spin currents Eq.(\ref{eq:spin-current-conservation}),